nvi-inc/fs-vgos/fs-vgos.md

     rdbe=data_connect?

-and verify that band a,b,c,and d equal 0,1,2, and 3.
+and verify that band a,b,c,and d equal 0,1,2, and 3, respectively.

 Check pointing
 --------------

-Check is the antenna is now on the source we selected earlier with the FS command
+Check that the antenna is now on the source we selected earlier with the FS command

 ```fs
 onsource
 ```

 The result should be `TRACKING`.
-If the antenna status is still `SLEWING` wait until you see an onsource message in the FS log window.
+If the antenna status is still `SLEWING` wait until you see an onsource message in the FS log window or `onsource' imdicates tracking.

 Once the antenna is onsource, start the pointing check with